 Article 9, Section 24 of the State of Michigan constitution requires that financial benefits arising on account of employee service rendered in each year be funded during that year.
 Accordingly, MERS retains an independent actuary to determine the annual contribution.
 The employer is required to contribute amounts at least equal to the actuarially determined rate, as established by the MERS retirement Board.
 The actuarially determined rate is the estimated amount necessary to finance the costs of benefits earned by plan members during the year, with an additional amount to finance any unfunded accrued liability.
 The employer may establish contribution rates to be paid by its covered employees.

-For the current year, the Road Commission's actuarially determined contribution rate was 36.11% of annual covered payroll.
+For the current year, the Road Commission's actuarially determined contribution rate was a fixed monthly dollar amount of \$79,458.
 Road Commission employees are required to contribute 7% of their annual covered payroll.